Welcoming back our local museums and cultural destinations

 Doylestown Historical Society

 Preserving and celebrating the creative and historic significance of Doylestown and its neighboring communities.
-We are open and operating in sanitized conditions, Wednesday through Saturday 10:00 am - 3:00 pm.
+Wednesday through Saturday 10:00 am - 3:00 pm.

 Built between 1908-1912, Fonthill Castle was the home of archaeologist, anthropologist, ceramist, scholar, and antiquarian Henry Chapman Mercer (1856-1930).
 Mercer built Fonthill Castle as his home and as a showplace for his collection of tiles and prints.